You can run OpenCode on Android, but not the way most install guides imply.

 Not guaranteed.
 Android 12 and later includes a phantom process killer that can send SIGKILL (signal 9) to background processes Termux spawns, which can end a long OpenCode run when you leave the app.
 You can mitigate it with device settings or adb, but the failure mode is real.
 A cloud container sidesteps it because the agent runs server-side, not in a process Android manages.

-[source: GitHub, termux/termux-app issue #2366 — Android 12 phantom process killing]
+[source: GitHub, termux/termux-app issue #2366, Android 12 phantom process killing]

 Is OpenCode free, and what do I pay for on Android?

 OpenCode itself is free and MIT-licensed; you pay your model provider directly (BYOK).
 On Termux + proot the software is free and your only cost is provider tokens.
-On Cosyra you pay for the cloud container after the free hour and trial, plus your provider tokens — we do not proxy or meter your model calls.
+On Cosyra you pay for the cloud container after the free hour and trial, plus your provider tokens.
+We do not proxy or meter your model calls.

 tl;dr

-Three real ways to run OpenCode from an Android phone as of 2026-06-27.
+Three real ways to run OpenCode from an Android phone as of 2026-07-16.

 Cosyra (native Android app, OpenCode pre-installed in a persistent Ubuntu